 - Available to qualifying all new and expanding companies and industries.

-- Gives businesses up to 5% credit of capital costs.
+- Gives businesses up to 5% credit for capital costs.

-- Can be applied to the Alabama income liability generated by the project income.
+- Can be applied to the Alabama income liability generated by the projected income.

 - Available annually for a maximum of 20 years.